protostuff/protostuff.github.io/documentation/runtime-schema-delegate.md

 title: Delegate
 permalink: /documentation/runtime-schema-delegate/
 ---
-**`io.protostuff.runtime.Delegate` is available since 1.0.7**(protostuff-runtime)
+`Delegate` is available since version 1.0.7 (protostuff-runtime).

-Useful for:
+It is useful for:

-  1. singletons
+1. Singletons.
-  1. pojos with no fields
+2. POJOs with no fields.
-  1. pojos that should not be merged
+3. POJOs that should not be merged.
-  1. pojos that prefer to be written as scalar/inline values
+4. POJOs that prefer to be written as scalar/inline values.
-  1. could be used to pack primitive array types into a byte array
+5. Could be used to pack primitive array types into a byte array.
-  1. overriding protostuff-runtime's internal serializers for scalar fields (delegates have the first priority).
+6. Override protostuff-runtime's internal serializers for scalar fields (delegates have the first priority).

-You basically register them on initialization via:
+You should register them on initialization via `DefaultIdStrategy.registerDelegate(Delegate<V> delegate)`.

-* `DefaultIdStrategy.registerDelegate(Delegate<V> delegate)`
+If you use different `IdStrategy`, then use one of:

 * `ExplicitIdStrategy.Registry.registerDelegate(Delegate<V> delegate, int id)`
 * `IncrementalIdStrategy.Registry.registerDelegate(Delegate<V> delegate, int id)`